TendTo/ts-aws-lambda-template/index.md

      ```
      - Import the modules as `import * from '/opt/nodejs/<file_name>'`

-> `NOTE`: you may need to reload your editor for it to notice the new
+> `NOTE:` you may need to reload your editor for it to notice the new
 > dependencies

 ## 🛠 Utility scripts